oscarolsson94/codeWarsSolutions/README.md

 # codeWarsSolutions
-Uploading BRUTE FORCE solutions in Java from codewars.com
+Uploading BRUTE FORCE solutions in Java and Javascript from codewars.com

 I usually do a few Kata's every now and then to refresh syntax.